 Maybe you’re feeling overwhelmed, have a lot on your mind, or are worried about the future.
 Whatever your reason for feeling stressed or anxious, returning your mind to the present moment can offer some relief.

 One of the most effective ways to live in the here and now is to practice mindfulness.
-This tool can help us foster a greater awareness of feelings, sensations, and surroundings at any given moment.
+This can help us foster a greater awareness of our feelings, sensations, and surroundings at any given moment.

 For example, do you ever just stop and focus on the breath entering and leaving your body?
 Or actively try to appreciate each mouthful of your dinner, rather than absentmindedly eating whilst watching TV or thinking about something else?